Home » Dessert Recipes » Cookies & Bars » Oatmeal Cream Pies

 Notes on Sweeteners:

 I get a lot of comments from my low carb readers on the use of molasses.
 I use it for flavor, not sweetness.
 One teaspoon of molasses has 5 grams of carbs.
-This recipe uses 1 teaspoon divided by 12 servings.
+This recipe uses 1 tsp divided by 12 servings.
 That is less than .5 grams of carbs from the molasses.
 If you prefer you can just omit it.

 I use my own blend of xylitol, erythritol, and stevia in my recipes.
 This is twice as sweet as sugar.
 It is comparable to Trim Healthy Mama Gentle Sweet and Truvia.